Claudia Octavia: Life as empress

 Octavia and Agrippina grew close after the death of Britannicus.
 Nero began to have affairs, first with Claudia Acte, a freedwoman, and then with Poppaea Sabina, the wife of his friend Marcus Salvius Otho.
 Nero's infidelities and his expressed desire to marry one of his mistresses resulted in another conflict in the ongoing power struggles between Nero and Agrippina.
-These came to an end in March 59 when Nero, possibly at the urging of Poppaea, murdered his mother, doing so with the assistance of Anicetus, a former tutor of Nero's who had become an admiral.
+These came to an end in March 59 when Nero, possibly at the urging of Poppaea, murdered his mother with the assistance of Anicetus, an admiral and his former tutor.

 Octavia was well-liked by the Roman populace, but her marriage to Nero was loveless and unhappy.
-Although Tacitus describes Octavia as "a noblewoman of proven virtue" and having a "modest demeanour", Nero had no interest in her and hated their marriage, preferring having affairs with Acte and Poppaea.
+Although Tacitus describes Octavia as "a noblewoman of proven virtue" and having a "modest demeanour", Nero had no interest in her and hated their marriage, and preferred to have affairs with Acte and Poppaea.
 When some in the court raised questions about his treatment of her, he responded that she should be content to be his wife in name only.
 According to Suetonius, he attempted to strangle her on several occasions.

+The fact that Nero remained married to her for so long despite his dislike may have been due to the political significance of their marriage: As long as there was a political faction that did not consider Nero to be the rightful heir to the imperial throne, he had to endeavour to symbolically present the closest possible connection to his predecessors.

 In 62, Nero no longer had the chief advisors of his early reign, as praetorian prefect Sextus Afranius Burrus died, and Seneca the Younger retired.
 This led to a shift in Nero's conduct that historian Barry Strauss referred to as "a turning point in the reign", as he increasingly exiled or executed those he considered his enemies.
 Burrus had previously advised Nero against divorcing Octavia.
 He positioned Nero's marriage to her as the source of his legitimacy as emperor, telling Nero that he would need to "give her back her dowry".
 The same year as Burrus' death, Poppaea became pregnant with Nero's child.